nour-nh1301636/Gtrends-Analyzer-/README.md

 2- Download this projact to your directory
 3- cd into the directory and type:
      1-npm init to save these settings 2- npm install --save fs-extra 3- npm install --save google-trends-api.
+Finally, run the app from cmd using: node app.js